dendroenydris/entity-resolution-pipeline/README.md

 ## Project Structure Overview
 The project involves implementing an Entity Resolution Pipelining on citation networks from ACM and DBLP datasets.

+### Data Source
+The project starts with two large dataset files:
+- [DBLP-Citation-network V8]
+- [ACM-Citation-network V8]
+(Can be found here - https://www.aminer.org/citation)

 Below is the structure of the project:

 - 📁 **project**
   - 📁 **LocalERP**: Contains Python scripts for the entity resolution pipeline.